 Service Bus queues, topics, and subscriptions

-Microsoft Azure Service Bus supports a set of cloud-based, message-oriented middleware technologies including reliable message queuing and durable publish/subscribe messaging.
-These "brokered" messaging capabilities can be thought of as decoupled messaging features that support publish-subscribe, temporal decoupling, and load balancing scenarios using the Service Bus messaging workload.
-Decoupled communication has many advantages; for example, clients and servers can connect as needed and perform their operations in an asynchronous fashion.
+Azure Service Bus supports a set of cloud-based, message-oriented middleware technologies including reliable message queuing and durable publish/subscribe messaging.
+These brokered messaging capabilities can be thought of as decoupled messaging features that support publish-subscribe, temporal decoupling, and load-balancing scenarios using the Service Bus messaging workload.
+Decoupled communication has many advantages.
+For example, clients and servers can connect as needed and do their operations in an asynchronous fashion.

 The messaging entities that form the core of the messaging capabilities in Service Bus are queues, topics and subscriptions, and rules/actions.

 Queues offer First In, First Out (FIFO) message delivery to one or more competing consumers.
-That is, receivers typically receive and process messages in the order in which they were added to the queue, and only one message consumer receives and processes each message.
-A key benefit of using queues is to achieve "temporal decoupling" of application components.
-In other words, the producers (senders) and consumers (receivers) do not have to be sending and receiving messages at the same time, because messages are stored durably in the queue.
-Furthermore, the producer does not have to wait for a reply from the consumer in order to continue to process and send messages.
+That is, receivers typically receive and process messages in the order in which they were added to the queue.
+And, only one message consumer receives and processes each message.
+A key benefit of using queues is to achieve temporal decoupling of application components.
+In other words, the producers (senders) and consumers (receivers) don't have to send and receive messages at the same time.
+That's because messages are stored durably in the queue.
+Furthermore, the producer doesn't have to wait for a reply from the consumer to continue to process and send messages.

-A related benefit is "load leveling," which enables producers and consumers to send and receive messages at different rates.
-In many applications, the system load varies over time; however, the processing time required for each unit of work is typically constant.
-Intermediating message producers and consumers with a queue means that the consuming application only has to be provisioned to be able to handle average load instead of peak load.
+A related benefit is load-leveling, which enables producers and consumers to send and receive messages at different rates.
+In many applications, the system load varies over time.
+However, the processing time required for each unit of work is typically constant.
+Intermediating message producers and consumers with a queue means that the consuming application only has to be able to handle average load instead of peak load.
 The depth of the queue grows and contracts as the incoming load varies.
-This capability directly saves money with regard to the amount of infrastructure required to service the application load.
+This capability directly saves money regarding the amount of infrastructure required to service the application load.
 As the load increases, more worker processes can be added to read from the queue.
 Each message is processed by only one of the worker processes.
-Furthermore, this pull-based load balancing allows for optimum use of the worker computers even if the worker computers differ with regard to processing power, as they pull messages at their own maximum rate.
-This pattern is often termed the "competing consumer" pattern.
+Furthermore, this pull-based load balancing allows for best use of the worker computers even if the worker computers with processing power pull messages at their own maximum rate.
+This pattern is often termed the competing consumer pattern.

 Using queues to intermediate between message producers and consumers provides an inherent loose coupling between the components.
-Because producers and consumers are not aware of each other, a consumer can be upgraded without having any effect on the producer.
+Because producers and consumers aren't aware of each other, a consumer can be upgraded without having any effect on the producer.

-If the application is unable to process the message for some reason, it can call the AbandonAsync method on the received message (instead of CompleteAsync).
-This method enables Service Bus to unlock the message and make it available to be received again, either by the same consumer or by another competing consumer.
-Secondly, there is a timeout associated with the lock and if the application fails to process the message before the lock timeout expires (for example, if the application crashes), then Service Bus unlocks the message and makes it available to be received again (essentially performing an AbandonAsync operation by default).
+If the application is unable to process the message for some reason, it can request the Service Bus service to abandon the message.
+Service Bus unlocks the message and makes it available to be received again, either by the same consumer or by another competing consumer.
+Secondly, there's a timeout associated with the lock.
+If the application fails to process the message before the lock timeout expires, Service Bus unlocks the message and makes it available to be received again.

-In the event that the application crashes after processing the message, but before the CompleteAsync request is issued, the message is redelivered to the application when it restarts.
-This process is often called At Least Once processing; that is, each message is processed at least once.
+If the application crashes after it processes the message, but before it requests the Service Bus service to complete the message, Service Bus redelivers the message to the application when it restarts.
+This process is often called at-least once processing.
+That is, each message is processed at least once.
 However, in certain situations the same message may be redelivered.
-If the scenario cannot tolerate duplicate processing, then additional logic is required in the application to detect duplicates, which can be achieved based upon the MessageId property of the message, which remains constant across delivery attempts.
-This feature is known as Exactly Once processing.
+If your scenario can't tolerate duplicate processing, add additional logic in your application to detect duplicates.
+For more information, see Duplicate detection.
+This feature is known as exactly once processing.

 Topics and subscriptions

-In contrast to queues, in which each message is processed by a single consumer, topics and subscriptions provide a one-to-many form of communication, in a publish/subscribe pattern.
-Useful for scaling to large numbers of recipients, each published message is made available to each subscription registered with the topic.
-Messages are sent to a topic and delivered to one or more associated subscriptions, depending on filter rules that can be set on a per-subscription basis.
+A queue allows processing of a message by a single consumer.
+In contrast to queues, topics and subscriptions provide a one-to-many form of communication in a publish and subscribe pattern.
+It's useful for scaling to large numbers of recipients.
+Each published message is made available to each subscription registered with the topic.
+Publisher sends a message to a topic and one or more subscribers receive a copy of the message, depending on filter rules set on these subscriptions.
 The subscriptions can use additional filters to restrict the messages that they want to receive.
-Messages are sent to a topic in the same way they are sent to a queue, but messages are not received from the topic directly.
-Instead, they are received from subscriptions.
+Publishers send messages to a topic in the same way that they send messages to a queue.
+But, consumers don't receive messages directly from the topic.
+Instead, consumers receive messages from subscriptions of the topic.
 A topic subscription resembles a virtual queue that receives copies of the messages that are sent to the topic.
-Messages are received from a subscription identically to the way they are received from a queue.
+Consumers receive messages from a subscription identically to the way they receive messages from a queue.

-By way of comparison, the message-sending functionality of a queue maps directly to a topic and its message-receiving functionality maps to a subscription.
-Among other things, this feature means that subscriptions support the same patterns described earlier in this section with regard to queues: competing consumer, temporal decoupling, load leveling, and load balancing.
+The message-sending functionality of a queue maps directly to a topic and its message-receiving functionality maps to a subscription.
+Among other things, this feature means that subscriptions support the same patterns described earlier in this section regarding queues: competing consumer, temporal decoupling, load leveling, and load balancing.